stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 formed the habit of glaring peculiarly from those spectral sockets when admitting him, and would often, after closing the gate when he left, chuckle monotonously in a manner that made his flesh creep.
-Meanwhile Dr. Clarendon seemed oblivious of everything save his work at San Quentin, whither he went each day in his launch&mdash;alone save for Surama, who managed the wheel while the doctor read or collated his notes.
-Dalton welcomed these regular absences, for they gave him constant opportunities to renew his suit for Georgina&rsquo;s hand.
-When he would overstay and meet Alfred, however, the latter&rsquo;s greeting was always friendly despite his habitual reserve.
+Meanwhile Dr. Clarendon seemed oblivious of everything save his work at San Quentin, whither he went each day in his launch--alone save for Surama, who managed the wheel while the doctor read or collated his notes.
+Dalton welcomed these regular absences, for they gave him constant opportunities to renew his suit for Georgina's hand.
+When he would overstay and meet Alfred, however, the latter's greeting was always friendly despite his habitual reserve.
 In time the engagement of James and Georgina grew to be a definite thing, and the two awaited only a favourable chance to speak to Alfred.

-  The governor, whole-souled in everything and firm in his protective loyalty, spared no pains in spreading propaganda on his old friend&rsquo;s behalf.
+  The governor, whole-souled in everything and firm in his protective loyalty, spared no pains in spreading propaganda on his old friend's behalf.
 Press and officialdom both felt his influence, and he even succeeded in interesting scientists in the East, many of whom came to California to study the plague and investigate the anti-fever bacillus which Clarendon was so rapidly isolating and perfecting.
 These doctors and biologists, however, did not obtain